20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 `f(a + bεx, c + dεy) with a = x, b = x', c = y, d = y'`

 The reason this works is because εx and εy are treated completely separately, and it is equivalent to doing the differentiation twice.
-The main advantage with this method is that you only evaluate the real part of your equation once, instead of twice - the disadvantage is that its a lot more complicated to implement
+The main advantage with this method is that you only evaluate the real part of your equation once, instead of twice - the disadvantage is that its more complicated to implement

 ## 3. Higher derivatives?